|About Causes Symptoms Diagnosis Treatment Prevention|

 Left untreated a gastrointestinal blockage can lead to death and necrosis in the affected region, resulting in death.

-Your veterinarian will perform a physical examination on your cat and obtain a medical history from you, including onset of symptoms.
-He may find evidence of a foreign body such as a string in the mouth, bunched up intestines, painful/swollen abdomen.
+Your veterinarian will perform a physical examination, which will include a thorough check inside the mouth and abdominal palpitation.
+There may be evidence of a foreign body such as a string in the mouth (under the tongue), bunched up intestines, painful/swollen abdomen.

 Imaging tests such as x-ray or ultrasound may reveal foreign bodies, hairballs or tumours.